Banknotes of the Ukrainian hryvnia

 The National Bank of Ukraine has issued four banknote series since 1996.
-All banknotes in denominations of ₴1, ₴2, ₴5, ₴10, ₴20, ₴50, ₴100, ₴200, ₴500 and ₴1,000 issued after 2003 (of the third and fourth series) are considered legal tender.
+All banknotes in denominations of ₴20, ₴50, ₴100, ₴200, ₴500, ₴1,000 and ₴2,000 issued after 2003 (of the third and fourth series) are considered legal tender.
 All of them depict an important person in Ukraine's history on the obverse and a landmark place on the reverse.
-The lowest four denominations are no longer issued in banknotes and are intended to be gradually substituted by coins, though they remain common.
+The ₴1, ₴2, ₴5, ₴10 denominations are no longer being considered legal tender and are intended to be gradually substituted by coins, though they remain common.
 There have been four commemorative banknote issues.

 History

 In Ukraine's history, banknotes denominated in Ukrainian hryvnias (гривня; ISO 4217 code: UAH, symbol: ₴) have been issued during two periods.
-The first of them took place in 1918 and 1919, when the Central Council of Ukraine decided to transition to hryvnia from karbovanets, another currency that circulated in various periods of the country's history.
+The first of them took place in 1918 and 1919, when the Central Council of Ukraine decided to transition to hryvnia from karbovanets (карбованець), another currency that circulated in various periods of the country's history.
 In practice, the currencies were interchangeable.
 It became obsolete as the army of the Ukrainian People's Republic lost control over its claimed territory as a result of the defeat in the Ukrainian War of Independence.

 This article covers all hryvnia banknotes issued, or planned to be issued, by government authorities as well as some local issues.
 Shah (шаг) stamps as subdivisions of hryvnia and interest coupons denominated in hryvnias and shahs are covered here because they were also printed on paper.

 The second period when Ukrainian hryvnia banknotes appeared was in the times of post-Soviet independence.
-In 1991–1996, karbovanets, a successor of the Soviet ruble, also known in Ukrainian as karbovanets, was circulating in newly independent Ukraine, but the currency experienced hyperinflation.
+In 1991–1996, karbovanets (Note: The Soviet ruble was also known in Ukrainian as karbovanets) was circulating in newly independent Ukraine, but the currency experienced hyperinflation.
 The first post-independence hryvnia banknotes were printed in Canada and Malta in 1992.
 In September 1996, they entered circulation, following their replacement by hryvnia at a rate of 100,000:1.
 All issues of hryvnia banknotes that have been printed in 1994 and later were made in Ukraine.

 Notes issued in Ukraine, including hryvnia notes, can be viewed at the Museum of Money of the National Bank of Ukraine in Kyiv.